ballerina-attic/module-ballerina-stringutils/README.md

 ## Building from the Source

-1. To build the library,
+1. To build the library:

         ./gradlew clean build

-2. To run the integration tests
+2. To debug:

-        ./gradlew clean test
+        ./gradlew clean build -PdebugBallerina=<port>

-3. To debug the tests,
+3. To build the module without the tests:

-        ./gradlew clean build -Pdebug=<port>
+        ./gradlew clean build -PskipBallerinaTests

 ## Contributing to Ballerina